Assistant Professor of Statistics

 “This flu, fever & throat ache won’t let me sleep”

 2024 has been the worst year for dengue cases on record, with over 10 million cases reported globally.
-Brazil one of the most affected countries
+Brazil has been one of the most affected countries with over 6 million confirmed cases and 6,000 deaths

 In principle, dengue is meant to be reported within seven days of case identification.
 In practice,